trueos/pcbsd/src-qt5/docs/desktops.rst

 Click the wrench icon in the upper left corner to access the "Cinnamon Settings" menu, where you can configure backgrounds, desktop effects, themes, applets, desklets, extensions, menu items, the screensaver, and so on.
 Additional themes, applets, desklets, and extensions can be downloaded from the
 `Cinnamon website <http://cinnamon.linuxmint.com/>`_.

-Additional tips can be found at the `PC-BSD® Cinnamon Tips and Tricks page <http://wiki.pcbsd.org/index.php/AppCafe/x11/cinnamon>`_.

 .. index:: Fluxbox
 .. _Fluxbox: